TeamSolenopsis/Cordyceps/cordyceps/docs/project_overview.rst

 The project will involve the following key components:

-    * Robot Hardware: Turtlebot3 burger and Turtlebot4
+    * Robot Hardware: Turtlebot3 burger

     * Software Development